Wavigioo/Replicant/README.md

 Want to contribute?
 File an issue or submit a pull request!

 If Replicant helps you or inspires you, consider ⭐ starring the repo or becoming a GitHub Sponsor.

+## Credits

+Created with passion by David Walkup
+Compression engine design and logic co-developed with Vero (GPT-4 AI, OpenAI)

+Thanks to everyone supporting the open-source journey.